copernicus-mogley/zkav.club/opportunities/README.md

 * Turn that into the text layer that makes the recording usable later: good titles, clean descriptions, useful tags, and the kind of context future creators, historians, and builders will thank us for.

-* Keep public indexes readable and browseable (the workshops page, archive lists, and collections people browse), in collaboration with the Archivist.
+* Keep public indexes readable and browsable (the workshops page, archive lists, and collections people browse), in collaboration with the Archivist.

 * Hand off transcripts and text elements to the Archivist (title, description, tags, quotes, notes, links).